infor-design/enterprise/src/components/cards/readme.md

 ## Cards with padding in the content

 You can add padding to the content section of the card.
 This is useful when you want to add a form or a list to the card.
 To add padding to the content section, either use the `contentPaddingX` for left and right paddings, and `contentPaddingY` for top and bottom paddings.
-The othe option is to use css utility classes `.padding-x-#` and `.padding-y-#`.
+The other option is to use css utility classes `.padding-x-#` and `.padding-y-#`.

 ```js
 $('#no-header-1').cards({ contentPaddingX: 16, contentPaddingY: 16 });